-The highlighted region red on the left shows where there appears to be a variant (either due to sequencing of a diploid genome or non-clonal samples).
-A C-base is present in the reference and half the reads, whilst an A-base is present in the other reads.
+The highlighted region red on the left shows where there appears to be a variant.
+A C-base is present in the reference and half the reads, whilst an A-base is present in a set of reads which all start at the same position.